 Each adult who will be monitoring and/or teaching must complete the child abuse clearances every 5 years.
-Details and forms are available at the Cornerstone website.
+Details and forms are available on your Profile page at the Cornerstone website.

 Likewise we recognize that some students may need some extra help.
 We ask that parents notify teachers ahead of time (preferably before registration) to discuss their student and make sure the class is a good match.

 We reserve the right to dismiss any student who is disruptive or require that a parent stay in the classroom to maximize a good learning environment for that student and the rest of the class.
 In the event a student is dismissed no tuition or fees will be reimbursed.

 Member information may not be used for any solicitation purposes and is considered private for Cornerstone use only.